collabscore/documents/devdoc/annotations.md

 #### The ORM model

 This model is used to link a pscore (the MEI document) with errors and questions issued from the OMR process.
-It will be elaborated soon.
+It is note covered in the present document.

 ### Resources and fragments